radmedov/ALO-GUIDE/README.md

 # ALO-WEB

-Design giudes of ALO websites
+Design guides of ALO websites
+This repo is created to ensure a seamless designer-developer flow of Alo company.